uc-cdis/gen3-helm/docs/external_secrets.md

 create_iam_user
 ```

-***Please note that Terraform for the creation and population of Gen3 Secrets in Secrets Manager is in development currently.
+***Please note that Terraform for the creation and population of Gen3 Secrets in AWS Secrets Manager is in development currently.
 This Terraform will also create the Iam user and policies necessary to access these secrets.***

 ## Enabling External Secrets in Helm charts
 To enable External Secrets to be used in a helm chart, you can set the `.Values.global.externalSecrets.deploy` field to "true" for an individual chart or globally by enabling this value in the Gen3 umbrella Helm chart.

-If you would like to only use External Secrets for specific charts, please ensure you set `.Values.global.externalSecrets.separate` to "true" in the appropriate charts to ensure a Secret Store can be created to authenticate with Secrets Manager.
+If you would like to only use External Secrets for specific charts, please ensure you set `.Values.global.externalSecrets.separate` to "true" in the appropriate charts to ensure a Secret Store can be created to authenticate with AWS Secrets Manager.

-## Helm Iam User
+## Helm IAM User
-If you are using a separate Iam user for Secrets Manager please follow the below instructions:
+If you are using a separate IAM user for AWS Secrets Manager please follow the below instructions:

 This script Bash script at the beginning of this document should have created a secret titled "NameofIAMuser-user-secret" in your cluster.
-You will need to retrieve these values to input into your Helm chart for the Cluster Secret Store to authenticate with Secrets Manager.
+You will need to retrieve these values to input into your Helm chart for the Cluster Secret Store to authenticate with AWS Secrets Manager.

 Access Key: